2i2c-org/team-compass/practices/info-location.md

 Generally speaking the daily specifics of activity on a project are recorded *outside* of the team compass, as they are more dynamic.
 The important thing is that the team compass make it clear *where* to find this information, and that the information is kept up-to-date for all.

-## Tips for working remotely

-2i2c is a remote-first organization, and believes strongly in following practices that are inclusive, participatory, and collaborative.
-It has team members spread out over many time zones working on a variety of projects.
-There are many guides and tips for working remotely[^remote-work1], and we've tried to distill a few key components for our workflows:

-1. **Have a single source of truth**.
-For any information or projects in 2i2c, there should be one source of truth.
-Any conflicting information will defer to this source of truth, and it should be updated first and often.
-The default source of truth is this team compass, unless otherwise specified.

-2. **Document everything**.
-Documentation is the most important tool for coordinating and distributing information across remote teams.
-It is crucial that 2i2c team members document all relevant information about their projects, what they are working on, etc.

-3. **Broadcast updates in multiple places**.
-Different people have different preferred methods of engagement and communication on 2i2c projects.
-For this reason, don't assume that posting an update or question in a single location will reach everybody that you wish to reach.
-Do not hesitate to post questions or ask for feedback in multiple places (e.g., GitHub, Slack, or even email).
-However, try to keep information in a single place to have a single source of truth.

-4. **Update often**.
-Err on the side of updating the team more often than not.
-Nobody should be surprised when something gets done - especially nothing major.
-Your work should be as transparent to others as possible!

 ## Marketing and communication

 There are three main ways that 2i2c communicates with the outside world: